 The Master District Contract was approved by the voters of the District at an election held on February 5, 2005.
 The Master District Contract provides that the Participants, including the District, pay a pro rata share, based on the proportion of the certified appraised valuation of each Participant to the combined total certified appraised valuation of the Service Area, of the debt service on contract revenue bonds issued by the Master District to finance the Master District Facilities (the "Contract Revenue Bonds").
-The District is obligated to pay its pro rata share of debt service on the Contract Revenue Bonds from the proceeds of ad valorem taxes levied by the District for such purpose (the "Contract Tax"), from the proceeds of operation of the District.
+The District is obligated to pay its pro rata share of debt service on the Contract Revenue Bonds from the proceeds of ad valorem taxes levied by the District for such purpose (the "Contract Tax"), from the proceeds of operation of the District's water distribution and wastewater collection systems, or from any other legally available funds of the District.
 The Master District Contract also provides for operation and maintenance expenses for facilities constructed pursuant to the Master District Contract; duties of the parties; establishment and maintenance of funds; assignment; arbitration; amendments; force majeure; insurance; and other provisions.

-To date, the Master District has issued \$11,540,000 in Contract Revenue Bonds, and, as of January 1, 2020, \$5,690,000 of such previously issued Contract Revenue Bonds remain outstanding.
+To date, the Master District has issued \$19,740,000 in Contract Revenue Bonds, and, as of September 1, 2021, \$13,295,000 of such previously issued Contract Revenue Bonds remain outstanding.
 The Master District is authorized to issue Contract Revenue Bonds sufficient to complete acquisition and construction of the Master District Facilities.
 The District's pro rata share (and that of all other Participants) of the debt service requirements on the Contract Revenue Bonds is determined by dividing the District's certified gross appraised value by the cumulative total of the certified gross appraised values of all the Participants.
 The Master District Contract obligates the District to pay its pro rata share of debt service requirements on the Contract Revenue Bonds from the proceeds of the Contract Tax, revenues derived from the operation of the District's water distribution and wastewater collection system or from any other legally available funds of the District.
 See "INVESTMENT CONSIDERATIONS - Contract Tax."
-The Master District anticipates submitting a bond application to the TCEQ at the end of the second quarter of 2020.
-The amount of such bond application has not yet been determined.
-The Master District currently owes \$2,100,000 for reimbursable expenditures to construct the existing Master District Facilities.
+Currently, the Master District does not owe any outstanding reimbursable expenditures for the construction of the existing Master District Facilities .